ubernostrum/django-registration/docs/upgrade.rst

 submitted in the HTTP request, some of which are potentially sensitive depending on the user-account model and registration workflow in use.

-This issue is CVE-XXXX and GitHub security advisory GHSA-58c7-px5v-82hh.
+This issue is CVE-2021-21416 and GitHub security advisory GHSA-58c7-px5v-82hh.

 Thanks to Martin Morgenstern for reporting this issue.